RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/Three_Phase_Transformer.md

 # Three-phase transformer

 Three-phase transformers are modeled with three separate single-phase non-ideal transformers.
-The windings of the individual transformers are connected with different configurations to the primary side (generally the high voltage side) and to the secondary side (generally the low voltage side).
+The windings of the individual transformers are connected with different configurations to the high voltage (HV) side and to the low voltage (LV) side.
 The non-ideal transformer losses are represented by $\underline{Z_2}$ the series impedances and
 $\underline{Y_{\mathrm{m}}}$ the magnetizing admittances.